Acute interstitial pneumonitis: Diagnosis

 Rapid progression from initial symptoms to respiratory failure is a key feature.
 An X-ray that shows ARDS is necessary for diagnosis (fluid in the small air sacs (alveoli) in both lungs).
 In addition, a biopsy of the lung that shows organizing diffuse alveolar damage is required for diagnosis.
 This type of alveolar damage can be attributed to nonconcentrated and nonlocalized alveoli damage, marked alveolar septal edema with inflammatory cell infiltration, fibroblast proliferation, occasional hyaline membranes, and thickening of the alveolar walls.
 The septa are lined with atypical, hyperplastic type II pneumocytes, thus leading to the collapse of airspaces.
 Other diagnostic tests are useful in excluding other similar conditions, but history, X-ray, and biopsy are essential.
 These other tests may include basic blood work, blood cultures, and bronchoalveolar lavage.

 The clinical picture is similar to ARDS, but AIP differs from ARDS in that the cause for AIP is not known.

 Treatment

 Treatment is primarily supportive.
 Management in an intensive care unit is required and the need for mechanical ventilation is common.
 Therapy with corticosteroids is generally attempted, though their usefulness has not been established.
-The only treatment that has met with success to date is a lung transplant.
+Lung transplantation has been shown to improve survival and quality of life in selected patients with advanced or end-stage interstitial lung disease, including cases of acute interstitial pneumonitis, with median post-transplant survival reported at around five years.